Ascension Island: Demographics

 Additionally, there are some cottages on Green Mountain, occasionally occupied by visitors, and the Residency, the official residence of the Administrator.

 To enter Ascension Island, individuals must apply for a visa prior to their arrival.
-There are no permanent residents.
+There are no native or permanent civilian populations.
+Anyone who lives on Ascension is there for work or to accompany someone who is working.
 A contract of employment is a requirement to stay on the island for longer than three months, though short-term visits by tourists are possible with prior approval.
 The British government put in place a policy that there is no "right of abode" in Ascension Island.
-This means that people are only allowed to remain in Ascension with the permissions of the Administrator or the Governor.
+This means that people are allowed to remain in Ascension only with the permission of the Administrator or the Governor.
 As such, unless they are able to satisfy one of the categories of visas and be issued such, they are not permitted on the island.
 As the local newspaper The Islander reported at the time, it was raised by some former Council members and four expatriate employees that whilst it was agreed there was no right of abode, the UK authorities had previously indicated it would consider changing the law to allow the rights of abode and property purchase, but decided not to do so.